Mice can chew most things.

 An inviting entry point for mice is where your utility lines run into your house.
 Make sure there are no major gaps big enough for mice.

-Fill any gaps you find with a mixture of caulking compound and steel wool.
+Fill any gaps you find with a caulking compound and steel wool.

 Why Do Mice Hate Steel Wool?

 It’s not so much that they hate steel wool.
-It’s more a case of it being a material they’re going to struggle to chew through.
+It’s more a case of it being a material they’ll struggle to chew through.
+It’s fantastic for pest control!

-There’s nothing in steel wool itself that repels the mice, but it can be used to prevent them from getting into crevices and cracks in your home.
+Nothing in steel wool repels the mice, but you can use it to prevent them from getting into crevices and cracks in your home.

 By stuffing any holes with this material, the mice will have a very hard time chewing their way through.